BeeCSI-Microbiome/atlas/README.md

 - Update to new Snakemake version and use cool reports.

 # Biocluster Specific Instructions
-1) ### Please review installing conda on biolcuster if you have not already and install conda.
+1) ### Please review installing conda on biolcuster if you have not already install conda.

 2) ### Follow Atlas' main page for installation procedures [Installation Guide](https://metagenome-atlas.readthedocs.io/en/latest/usage/getting_started.html#getting-started)